 Mission and Role

-The Office of Tibet in New York is the official agency of His Holiness the Dalai Lama and the Tibetan Administration-in-Exile, based in Dharamsala, India.
+The Office of Tibet in New York the representative of His Holiness the Dalai Lama in the Americas.

 Housed in a modest brownstone on 32nd Street in the Kips Bay section of Manhattan, the Office of Tibet was established in 1964 to raise the issue of Tibet at the United Nations.
 Over the years, its responsibilities have increased to include the following major activities: